Code-Institute-Submissions/Milestone-Project-34/README.md

 ## Project Description
 This project is a three page HTML project where we can learn about little history of  three popular toys --**HelloKitty**, **Lego**, **Barbie**.
 The main page **Index page** welcome's you with colourful navigation , animated image , history of toys and a footer.
 The second page **shop page** has products where you can choose ,add to shopping cart and buy them which is Responsive and animated .
-The third page **contact page**  users can contact through their Name,E-mail,Phonenumber and also can leave their feedback and message!
+The third page **contact page**  users can contact through their Name,E-mail,Phonenumber and also can leave their feedback !

 * Responsive Navigation Bar: this provides navigation around the site.
 * About Section: this is expected to grab the users attention with history of TOYS.